-Due to the presence and threat presented by Caulerpa prolifera and to receive funding from federal and state grants to support the eradication of Caulerpa prolifera in the Coronado Cays and South San Diego Bay, District staff recommends that the Board continue the proclamation of a local emergency in conformance with BPC Policy No. 777, for another 60 days until May 10, 2025.
+Due to the threat presented by Caulerpa prolifera and to receive funding from federal and state grants to support the eradication of Caulerpa prolifera in the Coronado Cays and South San Diego Bay, District staff recommends that the Board continue the proclamation of a local emergency in conformance with BPC Policy No. 777, for another 60 days until July 5, 2025.